tildeman/pilepoxyl/README.md

 * UTF-16 handling for filenames on Windows
 ## How to build
 ### Linux
 By far the easiest OS to work with.
-Install CURL, libwebsockets and minizip (from zlib) from your package manager, and you're ready to go!
+Install CURL, libwebsockets from your package manager, and you're ready to go!
 ### Windows
 Windows builds are failing somehow, but that winext folder is there so it is intended to be supported 😅
 ### BSD/Darwin (macOS)